Creating the perfect illuminated yacht sign, nameplates, lettering and logos

 With creativity and budget the only limitations to yacht sign design, if you can dream it, it’s often possible!

-Yacht lettering and signage is typically created out of acrylic or stainless steel materials, in a limitless number of styles and scripts, as unique as handwriting itself.
-LED and fibre-optic lighting is then added in simple single-colour, dynamic multi-colour or static styles to make it glow!
+Selecting a yacht name confirms your creativity, while enhancing the yacht sign expresses your personality; yacht lettering, logos and name boards can be created out of acrylic, teak or stainless steel materials, in a limitless number of styles and scripts, as unique as handwriting itself.
+LED lighting can then be added in simple single-color, or multi-colour to backlight the letters.

 The importance of lighting and typography in yacht signage